 What Else Impacts the Cost of Windows?

-Besides the cost of the materials, there are also other things that can impact the price of new windows:
+Besides the cost of the materials, other things can impact the price of new windows:

-• The brand of windows: prices will change based on the manufacturer.
-Not all windows manufacturers charge the same for the window they build.
+- The brand of windows: prices will change based on the manufacturer.
+Not all window manufacturers charge the same for the windows they build.

-• The glass used: in some cases, you can choose a more expensive type of glass to be placed in your windows.
-Threse more energy efficient glass types can increase the cost of the windows.
+- The glass used: in some cases, you can choose a more expensive type of glass to be placed in your windows.
+Therefore more energy-efficient glass types can increase the cost of the windows.